-Our Pastoral team is made up of both teaching and non-teaching staff.
-Each morning students meet their Tutor for registration and it is to this member of staff that students will turn to initially if they have a problem.
-Ordinarily, a student’s tutor will stay with them as they progress through the school, building a positive relationship.
+Our Pastoral Team is made up of both teaching and non-teaching staff.
+Each morning pupils meet their Tutor for registration and it is to this member of staff that pupils will turn to initially if they have a problem.
+Ordinarily, a pupil’s tutor will stay with them as they progress through the school, building a positive relationship.
 Tutors monitor planners, school uniform and attendance as well as discussing behaviour (both positive and negative) with the members of their tutor group.
-Tutors will meet with each of their tutees five times throughout the year to discuss their progress within the Academy and to set and agree targets for improvement.
-There are two Heads of House that each lead two House blocks each.
+Tutors will meet with each of their tutees five times throughout the year to discuss their progress within the Academy and to set and agree to targets for improvement.
+There are four Heads of House that each lead their own designated House block.
 We have four Deputy Heads of House that assist in the running of the House block.
-The Head of House coordinates the team of tutors, ensuring that high standards are kept across each year group; they also have an overview of the personal development, behaviour and welfare of all students in their particular House blocks.
-This includes supporting the academic progress of students from year 7 -11.
+The Head of House coordinates the team of tutors, ensuring that high standards are kept across each year group; they also have an overview of the personal development, behaviour and welfare of all pupils in their particular House blocks.
+This includes supporting the academic progress of pupils from year 7 -11.

-Students in each House block are also supported by a Student Welfare and Family Liaison Officer (SWFLO).
+Pupils in each House block are also supported by a Pupil Welfare and Family Liaison Officer (SWFLO).
 As SWFLOs do not teach they are able to deal immediately with issues as they arise.
-They also get to know students within their House blocks very well and will work with individuals or groups of students who may need additional support at particular times of the day.
+They also get to know pupils within their House blocks very well and will work with individuals or groups of pupils who may need additional support at particular times of the day.

-A further important part of Pastoral support is provided by the full time Education Welfare Office (EWO), Jo Walsh.
-The EWO monitors absence and punctuality and also provides support for students who may need the involvement of external agencies.
+A further important part of Pastoral support is provided by the full-time Education Welfare Officer (EWO), Jo Walsh.
+The EWO monitors absence and punctuality and also provides support for pupils who may need the involvement of external agencies.

-At Lord Lawson we also have a Student Support Department.
-Staff within this area offer support to students before, during and after school.
-Opportunities exist for students to be supported in a quiet location with their academic studies as well as access to staff who are experienced in supporting students with any emotional and/or social needs.
-This will include providing students, who may have been absent for a period of time, with a structured re-integration to Academy life.
-The work of this team is fully complemented by the Special Education Needs Department who can provide a range of different strategies to support students with Special Educational Needs.
-The range of strategies available include one-to-one tuition, small group work and in-class support.
+At Lord Lawson, we also have a Pupil Support Department.
+Staff within this area offer support to pupils before, during and after school.
+Opportunities exist for pupils to be supported in a quiet location with their academic studies as well as access to staff who are experienced in supporting pupils with any emotional and/or social needs.
+This will include providing pupils, who may have been absent for a period of time, with a structured re-integration to Academy life.
+The work of this team is fully complemented by the Special Education Needs Department who can provide a range of different strategies to support pupils with Special Educational Needs.
+The range of strategies available includes one-to-one tuition, small group work and in-class support.